zarab33/mastery-quiz/README.md

 * Go to https://hub.makersacademy.com

-* The URL in the browser address bar should look like this: `https://hub.makersacademy.com/students/[NUMBER HERE]`
+* The URL in the browser address bar will look like this: `https://hub.makersacademy.com/students/[NUMBER HERE]`

 * Add `/precourse` before `/students` to create: `https://hub.makersacademy.com/precourse/students/[NUMBER HERE]` and press return.